yogthos/cheatsheets/ssh.md

 ### simple port forwarding (SSH tunneling)

 This example creates a tunnel for HTTP.
-This will forward port 5433 of your localhost to port 5432 of www.example.com.
+This will forward port 5432 from www.example.com. to port 5433 on localhost.

     ssh -f -N -q -L 5433:localhost:5432 username@www.example.com